streamanalyze/Ardesco-SDK/README.md

 Release Notes

 Usage
-	Clone SDK into a directory on your hard drive.
+	Unzip the ardesco_sdk .zip file into a directory on your hard drive.

 	Download the Nordic Connect for Desktop tool from the Nordic website